0neDawn/NLIE-UNet/README.md

 # NLIE-UNet
 ## The code is coming soon……
-UNet with dynamic neighboring layer interleaving enhancement for medical image segmentation
+NLIE-UNet: A Dynamic Neighbourhood Layer Interwoven Enhanced UNet for Medical Image Segmentation